YukiYotsu/UHAILab/Documentation/implementation.md

     return closest_word if min_distance < adaptive_threshold else "❓UNIQUE"
 ```
 2. The influence of ```get_keyboard_distance``` should be tuned to more appropriate value.
 There're some ways: to multiply the application by a small factor, e.g. 0.1, to adjust for the impact of get_keyboard_distance and to relax the conditions for application based on the score of damerau_levenshtein_distance.
-3. The new function to choose more frequently-used word
+3. The new function to choose more frequently-used word.
+This feature can be realized with appending word frequency data to dictionary ```.csv``` file.
+And given some other kinds of Trie data structure, there are other technique called `*bit slicing*` and `*Radix tree*`.

 ## Use of LLMs
 I used LLMs for these following reasons.